By Dr. David Frawley (Pandit Vamadeva Shastri)

 The examination of the mind and psychological diseases in Ayurveda is potentially as complex as its examination of the body and physical diseases.
 It is not just a sidelight to be looked at in passing.
 It requires its own expertise, attention and application, just as any other branch of Ayurveda and its therapeutic methods.
 While one doesn’t have to be a trained psychologist in order to deal with the psychological aspect of Ayurveda, any more than one has to be a medical doctor to deal with its physical aspects, one does have to do some study of the mind and how it works.

-I have always tried to bring the psychological aspect of Ayurveda into my various books and course material, including the book Ayurveda and the Mind.
+I have always tried to bring the psychological aspect of Ayurveda into my various books and course material, including my book Ayurveda and the Mind.
+It is an important part of our Ayurvedic Healing Course, our Yoga, Ayurveda, Mantra and Meditation Course and our Integral Vedic Counseling Course.
 We cannot do justice to Ayurveda without it.
 In this short article, I will try to provide an overview of the subject, to encourage the student to go deeper into this subject.

 Traditional Ayurveda recognizes three main causes of disease: